appsngen/appsngen-cli/README.md

 # appsngen-cli [![Build Status](https://travis-ci.org/appsngen/appsngen-cli.svg?branch=master)](https://travis-ci.org/appsngen/appsngen-cli)
-Command Line Interface to interact with AppsNgen API
+Command Line Interface to interact with AppsNgen API.
+It is a single enry point to AppsNgen capabilities such as:
+* create widget
+* preview widget locally
+* upload widget to the AppsNgen system
+* preview at AppsNgen website
+* create native allication based on widget.
+Currently we use [Apache Cordova](https://cordova.apache.org/) for native applications generation

 ## Install